Audacy: Embed Player Redesign

 Year: 2022

-My Contribution: I owned the redesign process, from initial research through final implementation specifications, conducting user testing at key stages to validate design decisions.
+Role & Responsibilities: UX/UI Design, User Research - I owned the redesign process, from initial research through final implementation specifications, conducting user testing at key stages to validate design decisions.

 Challenge